intel/intel-cmt-cat/appqos/ansible/intel/appqos/README.md

 Apart from installing configuration files, this Ansible script also:
 - Installs required packages and dependencies including libpqos
 - Generates mTLS certificates
-- Creates appqos configuration file with minimal resources (mentioned above)
+- Creates appqos.conf configuration file with minimal resources (mentioned above)
-- Start AppQoS in the background
+- Start App QoS in the background
-- Stop/terminate AppQoS running in the background
+- Stop/terminate App QoS running in the background

 It is assumed that intel.appqos.appqos ansible role will be ran directly as root user.